 Thank you for browsing through our web site.
 We hope that we have been of help to you.
 For resources on women, you might want to keep this site book-marked as we keep you updated.

-March 25 - "You are the Art" - A Women's History Month Event with Pam Murray, B.A., M.B.A., local artist and self-awareness guide.
-Sponsored by the Women's Resource Center.
-See article pages 1-2.
+Tuesday, March 31 – “Your Story Matters” – A Women’s History Month Event with Pam Murray, B.A., M.B.A., local artist and self-awareness guide.
+Sponsored by the Women’s Resource Center.
+Reservations are required.

 Love to Read?
 So do we!